-Newborn baby looks are far from the sweet appearance you will see in any commercial, especially if born vaginally.
+Newborn baby appearance is far from the sweet look you will see in any commercial, especially if born vaginally.

 To be honest, newborns do look a bit odd.
 If you are a new parent, you might be a little concerned about the way your newborn infant looks, but chances are, he or she is perfectly normal.